xunyhu/szu-csse-note/PETS-3/real-exam/exam-3.md

 5. W: Jane, how / Jim, how do children like the Home economics classes in your school?
    M: they are very happy / They are very happy we have it beacuse we teach them how to cook, to sew, some vital skills.
    W: Year, parents as well as cooking at home. / Yeah, Parents really emphasize cooking and sewing at home.
-6. M: Did Pr really have
+6. M: Did Pr really have / Did Bill really have his two wisdom teeth pulled out?
-   W: yes,
+   W: yes, / W: Yes, his dentist suggested that he should. because he had suffered a great deal of toothache since last September.
-   M: Oh, good, she want be
+   M: Oh, good, she want be / M: Oh, good.
+He won’t be bothered by them again.
-7. W: I feel sorry to my borther, he is very s...
+7. W: I feel sorry to my borther, he is very s... / W: I feel sorry for my brother.
+He’s really under stress.
-   M: why is that?
+   M: why is that? / M: Why is that?
-   W: ...study so hard
+   W: ...study so hard / W: He’s trying to get into the country’s top engineering school and I’ve never seen anyone study so hard.
+He hardly sleeps at the moment.
-   M:
+   M: / M: Well, the competition to get in there is absolutely fierce.
-8. W: we've
+8. W: we've / W: We’ve been waiting all week for this concert and the performance is said to be excellent.
-   M:
+   M: / M: Yeah, and with our students’ discount, the tickets will be real cheap.
-   W: I forget that my ID card ...in the dormitory.
+   W: I forget that my ID card ...in the dormitory. / W: Ah, gosh!
+I’m afraid I left my student ID card in the dormitory.
-9. W: I'am so
+9. W: I'am so / W: I’m so fed up with being stuck in the house all day.
-   M:
+   M: / M: Well, you can’t expect to go out so soon after breaking your leg.
+Look, I brought something to cheer you up.
+It’s a bottle of latest French perfume.
-   W: Oh, how about of you
+   W: Oh, how about of you / W: Oh, how thoughtful of you!
-10. M: Jan, Helon, we gona have a parting next friday.
+10. M: Jan, Helon, we gona have a parting next friday. / M: Helen.
+We are going to have a company party next Friday.
-    W: realy?
+    W: realy? / W: Really?
+Will all the employees come?
-    M: yes, could you order some foods and drinks.
+    M: yes, could you order some foods and drinks. / M: Yes, they will.
+And could you help me to order some food and drinks?
-    W: ok, get everything reading
+    W: ok, get everything reading / W: OK.
+I’ll get everything ready by next Thursday.

 ## Part B